Determining the Number of Factors in High-dimensional Generalized Latent Factor Models: Theoretical Results

 If the function $u$ satisfies

-then, $\lim_{N,J\to\infty}\Pr(\hat{K}=K^*)=1.$ \end{theorem} We elaborate on the asymptotic regime \eqref{eq:IC-simple-asym-reg} and the conditions on $u(n,N,J,K)$ in \eqref{eq:simplified-ic-condition-u}.
-First, $C=O(1)$ and $K^*=O(1)$ requires that $C$ and the number of factors are bounded as $N$ and $J$ grow.
-Second, $p_{\min}^{-1}=O(1)$ suggests that the missing pattern is similar to uniform sampling with $n^*$ growing at the order of $NJ$.
-Third, $u(n,N,J,K)=o(\sigma_{K^*+1}^2(M^*))$ requires that $u(n,N,J,K)$ is smaller than the gap between non-zero singular values and zero-singular values of $M^*$.
+then, $\lim_{N,J\to\infty}\Pr(\hat{K}=K^*)=1.$ \end{theorem} \begin{remark} We elaborate on the asymptotic regime \eqref{eq:IC-simple-asym-reg} and the conditions on $u(n,N,J,K)$ in \eqref{eq:simplified-ic-condition-u}.
+First, $C=O(1)$ and $K^*=O(1)$ require that $C$ and the number of factors are bounded as $N$ and $J$ grow.
+Second, $p_{\min}^{-1}=O(1)$ suggests that the missingness pattern is similar to uniform sampling with $n^*$ growing at the order of $NJ$.
+Third, $u(n,N,J,K)=o\{\sigma_{K^*+1}^2(M^*)\}$ requires that $u(n,N,J,K)$ is smaller than the gap between non-zero singular values and zero-singular values of $M^*$.
 Under this requirement, the probability of underselcting the number of factors is small.
-Fourth, $N\vee J = o(u(n,J,K))$ requires that $u(n,N,J,K)$ grows in a faster speed than $N\vee J$.
-This requirement guarantees that with high probability, we do not overselect the number of factors.
-Fifth, we point out that $n$ is random when there are missing data, and thus $u(n,N,J,K)$ may also be random.
+Fourth, $N\vee J = o\{u(n,N, J,K)\}$ requires that $u(n,N,J,K)$ grows in a faster speed than $N\vee J$.
+This requirement guarantees that with high probability, we do not over-select the number of factors.
+Fifth, $n$ is random when there are missing data, and thus $u(n,N,J,K)$ may also be random.
 In this theorem, we do not allow $u(n,N,J,K)$ to be random as implicitly required by condition \eqref{eq:simplified-ic-condition-u}.
-A general result allowing a random $u(n,N,J,K)$ is given in Theorem~\ref{thm:IC-general} below.
+A general result allowing a random $u(n,N,J,K)$ is given in Theorem~\ref{thm:IC-general} below. \end{remark}

-We now discuss concrete choices of the penalty term under the setting of Theorem~\ref{thm:IC-simplified}.
-From \eqref{eq:simplified-ic-condition-u}, informally speaking, $u(n,N,J,K)$ needs to be larger than $N\vee J$ and smaller than $\sigma_{K^*+1}^2(M^*)$, where $\sigma_{K^*+1}^2(M^*)$ can be viewed as the signal level of the data and $N\vee J$ measures the noise level.
-As our signal level $\sigma_{K^*+1}^2(M^*)$ is usually unknown in practice, we suggest to choose $u(n,N,J,K)$ to be close to the asymptotic lower bound $N\vee J$, so that it works for a wider range of signal levels.
-Specifically, consider the case when there is no missing data, i.e., $p_{min} = 1$.
-Then a sensible choice would be $u(n,N,J,K) = (N\vee J)\log (N\wedge J)$.
-This choice is implied by the penalty \eqref{eq:suggested} when there is no missing data.
-We provide the following corollary of Theorem~\ref{thm:IC-simplified} to establish conditions under which this choice of $u(n,N,J,K)$ leads to consistent model selection.
-In the presence of missing data, the consistency of the suggested penalty \eqref{eq:suggested} will be established in Corollary~\ref{coro:suggested} as an implication of Theorem~\ref{thm:IC-general}.